Martin D-15M Review: An All-Mahogany Dreadnought Acoustic Guitar

 With all that resonance you might be thinking it would be hard to pair the D-15M with a preamp.
 If you think you are going to need to plug in, you might want to instead consider the Martin DC-15ME if you can find one.

-This is a similar guitar to the D-15M is construction and styling, with a few small difference.
+This is a similar guitar to the D-15M is construction and styling, with a few small differences.
 The most obvious is the single-cut design that will allow better access to the higher registers.

 Another big difference, of course, is the onboard Fishman Matrix VT Enhance preamp.
 Otherwise, it’s very similar to the D-15M.